gorety86/product-review/README.md

 -Use the notation # for instance methods, and .(dot) for class methods.

-Feel free to build out any helper methods if needed.
+-Feel free to build out any helper methods if needed.

 Remember: Active Record gives your classes access to a lot of methods already!

-Keep in mind what methods Active Record gives you access to on each of your

-classes when you're approaching the deliverables below.
+Keep in mind what methods Active Record gives you access to on each of your classes when you're approaching the deliverables below.

 # Migrations

 Before working on the rest of the deliverables, you will need to create a migration for the reviews table.